knative/community/STEERING-COMMITTEE.md

 \* Open seats have been allocated to the organization per the committee rules, but have not been assigned to a member of the organization.

+### Composition

+As of 2020, the three organizations with the largest demonstrated commitment to the project are Google, IBM/RedHat, and VMWare.
+For 2021, a 5 person steering committee should be competent to execute its responsibilities, with three seats for Google, one seat for IBM/RedHat, and one seat for VMWare.

-### Allocation of seats
+### Nomination of representatives

-Seats on the steering committee are allocated based upon contribution to the project by an organization.
-No final decision has been made on the exact formula.
+Seats on the steering committee are allocated based upon lifetime contributions to the project by an organization.
+The intention is to ensure that those organizations are committed to the ongoing maintenance burden that adding to core implies, and express their commitment to the project and the project's users.

-As the project continues to grow, we expect to add additional seats to the committee, ensuring that those contributing to the project are properly represented.

 - After a seat is allocated to an organization, the organization shall nominate a candidate to be confirmed by KSC.
-The committee reserves the right to not confirm a candidate, in which the organization would need to nominate a new candidate
+The committee reserves the right to not confirm a candidate, in which case the organization would need to nominate a new candidate
 - Members of the committee may step down at any time.
 When a member steps down, their organization shall nominate a new candidate.